• Capital Daily

 That’s one element of the ambitious roadmap which appears to be a practical wishlist of wants and needs, with hotel space falling into the ‘need’ category.

 The CRD has lost a whopping 27% of its’ hotel rooms over the last decade or so—remember Paul’s Motor Inn?
-The Radisson?
-Harbour Towers?—at a time when the tourism biz is booming.
+Harbour Towers?
+The Comfort Inn?—at a time when the tourism biz is booming.

 DGV CEO Paul Nursey says “four or five [new hotels] would do,” and they don’t have to all be downtown.